Skip to main content

 • “Learning about the characters, juggling moral decisions and conversational decisions trying to get the best outcomes, and getting to just vibe to the music while repairing tech and trinkets was an incredibly rewarding and addictive gameplay loop.”

-• “The main selling point of the game are the repair mechanics: assembling items, operating devices, and all sorts of other things on a desk using the mouse should sound pretty familiar, and you might feel happy knowing that a good 75% of the Dynopunk prologue indeed revolves around cutting PCBs, gluing components together, and fixing/substituting failing parts of electronic devices for your customers.”
+• “The main selling point of the game are the repair mechanics: assembling items, operating devices and all sorts of tasks on a desk using the mouse.
+About 75% of Dynopunk prologue revolves around cutting PCBs, gluing components together, and fixing or substituting failing parts of electronic devices for your customers in a similar fashion.”

 • “I didn't like its gameplay mix after the first couple of days.”